2024 ADA Web Accessibility Standards & Requirements

 - The legal awareness of which issues have greatest likelihood of triggering legal actions.

-The key is to receive an in-depth WCAG audit report that not only identifies what and where WCAG violations are, but most importantly, how to fix them.
+Prop Tip: The key is to receive an in-depth WCAG audit report that not only identifies what and where WCAG violations are, but most importantly, how to fix them.
+Ask for sample reporting.

 Is it essential to have my website audited by people with disabilities?

 This is debatable.
 Some may have such a preference, but ability will not affect the quality or thoroughness.
-What's important is that the auditor has not only the experience and qualifications as a WCAG auditor, but to also has a command of website code in order to provide technical remediation guidance.
+What's important is to select an auditing consultant who not only has the experience and qualifications as a WCAG auditor, but also has a command of website code in order to provide technical remediation guidance.
 In our case, our team are all ability-agnostic and have extensive experience and training to provide effective cross-ability testing, as well as code-level guidance.

 How Much Does A WCAG Audit Cost?